Minnesota

 Biometric Data Protections

 Minnesota defines biometric data as automatic measurements of biological characteristics, including fingerprints, voiceprints, iris or retina scans, and other biological patterns used to identify a specific individual.
-Digital or physical photographs and standard audio or video recordings are excluded from this definition unless they are specifically processed to generate an identifier for an individual.
+Digital or physical photographs and standard audio or video recordings are excluded from this definition unless specifically processed to generate an identifier for an individual.

 Businesses must obtain express consent before collecting or processing biometric data.
-This requirement applies regardless of business size, meaning even small businesses that are otherwise exempt from the MCDPA must follow biometric data consent rules when selling such data.
+This requirement applies regardless of business size, meaning even small businesses otherwise exempt from the MCDPA must follow biometric data consent rules when selling such data.

 Children's Data Protections